MarcinKadziolka/done/README.md

 ![](assets/images/done_light_theme.png)

 # Description
-Application provides simplistic yet pretty graphical user interface for easier managment of tasks in provided text file formatted by the rules of the todo.txt.
+Application provides simplistic, yet pretty graphical user interface for easier managment of tasks in provided text file, formatted by the rules of the todo.txt.
 Goal of this project is to provide the unnecessary functionality and smooth usage with addition of good looking themes.
 Motivation was not being able to find a compromise between looks, functionality and keyboard-driven approach in other existing apps.

 Application is written in Python with kivy and kivyMD library.

-As of right now app, while providing full basic functionality, is not fully yet developed and there are possible features to add.
+As of right now app, while providing full basic functionality, is not fully developed and there are possible features to add.

 # Installation
 To run the app you must have [Python](https://www.python.org/) installed on your computer.
 It is assumed that [git](https://git-scm.com/) is installed and working.